kvietcong/kvietcong/README.md

 or Algorithms and Data Structures.
 I also like to play tennis 🎾, video games 🎮, and listen to good long form podcasts 🎙.
 Some of my favorite video games are: osu!, CS:GO, Age of Empires II, Risk of Rain 2, and Minecraft.
-I also enjoy listening to the Lex Fridman and Huberman Lab Podcasts.
+I also enjoy listening to the Lex Fridman, Philosophize This, and Huberman Lab Podcasts.

 ## 🥇 Main Goals
 - Get an internship for Spring and Summer 2022 💼